Allergic Skin Disease

 - Flushing foods such as hot and spicy foods, hot drinks like coffe tea and hot chocolate, and soy and vinegar

 - Antihistamines reduce itching.
-The newer non-sedating products such as Allegra, Clarinex, Claritin, Zyrtec and Xyzal can be used daytime and night time.
+Non-sedating products such as Allegra, Clarinex, Claritin, Zyrtec and Xyzal can be used daytime and night time.
+Use only as directed.

 - Avoid daytime use of the older sedating antihistamines such as Benadryl, chlorpheniramine, hydroxyzine and others, especially if operating heavy machinery or motor vehicles.
 Also consider if your child is in school they need to be alert to learn.